Are you looking to download private Vimeo videos?

 Secondly, on the top navigation bar of the Inspect element, you’ll see multiple tabs—Elements, Console, Sources, Network, etc.

-Select the “Network” tab (the forth tab from the left of the top navigation bar).
+Select the “Network” tab (the fourth tab from the left of the top navigation bar).

 Once you’re there, type “player” on the search bar.

-There are a lot of HTML and CSS files, so this is to filter out the file that you need to use.
+There are a lot of HTML and CSS files, so this is to filter out the files that you need to use.

 Once you’ve typed “player”, multiple player HTML and CSS files will show up.